Hwang Kyo-ahn: Prosecutorial career

-Political career
+Political career before the premiership

 Justice Minister (2013–2015)

 Hwang joined the Cabinet of South Korean President Park Geun-hye in 2013 as minister of justice.
 In that role, Hwang played a key role in the Constitutional Court case against the left-wing Unified Progressive Party (which was accused of holding pro-North Korean views); the case culminated in a controversial December 2014 order banning the party, a decision that some saw as a blow to freedom of speech in South Korea.

-Prime Minister (2015–2017)
+Premiership (2015–2017)

-On May 21, 2015, Park named Hwang as Prime Minister of South Korea, following the resignation of Lee Wan-koo due to allegations of bribery.
+On 21 May 2015, Park named Hwang as Prime Minister of South Korea, following the resignation of Lee Wan-koo due to allegations of bribery.

 In July 2016, Hwang was heckled and pelted with eggs and water bottles by crowds in the rural town of Seongju, who were opposed to deployment of the Terminal High Altitude Area Defense (a U.S. missile defense system) in the area.
 The deployment plans angered local residents, who raised health and environmental concerns.

 Hwang "was regarded as the staunchest loyalist in Park's cabinet."
-Nevertheless, on November 2, 2016, one month before her impeachment, Park fired Hwang as Prime Minister amid the 2016 South Korean political scandal as Park tried to rebuild confidence in her administration.
+Nevertheless, on 2 November 2016, one month before her impeachment, Park fired Hwang as Prime Minister amid the 2016 South Korean political scandal as Park tried to rebuild confidence in her administration.
 However, after "a dispute with opposition leaders over choosing a replacement," Hwang was kept in office as prime minister.

 Afterwards, Hwang attended the APEC meeting, which was held in Peru, on behalf of Park.

-Acting President (2016–2017)
+Acting presidency (2016–2017)

-On December 9, 2016, upon the National Assembly's vote to impeach President Park following a political scandal, Hwang assumed Park's presidential powers and duties as Acting President.
-On March 10, 2017, South Korea's Constitutional Court upheld the decision to impeach President Park Geun-hye and removed her from office.
+On 9 December 2016, upon the National Assembly's vote to impeach President Park following the 2016 South Korean political scandal, Hwang assumed Park's presidential powers and duties as Acting President.
+On 10 March 2017, South Korea's Constitutional Court upheld the decision to impeach President Park Geun-hye and removed her from office.
 As a result, Hwang continued as Acting President of South Korea until new elections in early May, which were brought forward from December due to the constitution requiring new elections within 60 days of a permanent presidential vacancy.
 On assuming the powers of the presidency, Hwang said he felt "deep responsibility".
 The exact extent of Hwang's powers as acting president are unclear under South Korean law.

 His first field tour as acting president was to the Joint Chiefs of Staff in central Seoul, where he emphasized national security and stated "We are facing a grave security status, as we cannot entirely rule out the possibility of North Korean provocations near the Northern Limit Line (NLL)."

-Hwang decided against contesting the South Korean 2017 presidential election, declaring it would be inappropriate to run, opting instead to focus on his position as Acting President.
+Hwang decided against contesting the 2017 presidential election, declaring it would be inappropriate to run, opting instead to focus on his position as Acting President.
 He was previously seen as the leading candidate for conservatives within the country, leaving them searching for a viable candidate other than Hwang to challenge leading contender Moon Jae-in for the presidency.

-He resigned as Prime Minister on May 11, 2017, after the election of his successor as president.
+He resigned as Prime Minister on 11 May 2017, after the election of his successor as president.